M66B/FairEmail/FAQ.md

 for example to mark a message read, move a message or store a draft.
 This is to keep the local and remote message store synchronized.

+If you want to synchronize some or all folders of an account manually, just disable synchronization for the folders (but not of the account).

 <br />

 <a name="faq80"></a>